How do I register for a tax account?

 How do I add another tax account to my entity tax account?

-If you are already a registered Alabama taxpayer, select Yes to this question, then complete the requested information.
+If you are already a registered Alabama taxpayer, select “Register a business/Obtain a new tax account number” under the Businesses section.
+You will then be prompted to enter your sign-on ID and access code.
 Learn how to add another tax account to the entity.

-Is an FEIN needed to apply for an alabama tax account?
+Is a FEIN needed to apply for an Alabama tax account?

 A Charter Number is received after registration with the Alabama Secretary of State (SOS) to transact business within the state.
 It is needed to complete the registration application.
 Learn more about a charter number or SOS information.

-What is the form 8832? how do I know if I need one?
+What is the Form 8832 and how do I know if I need one?

 An eligible entity uses this form to elect how it will be classified for federal tax purposes, as: a corporation, a partnership, or an entity disregarded as separate from its owner.
 Form 8832 details.